census-instrumentation/opencensus-service/README.md

 docker run -v $(pwd)/config.yaml:/config.yaml  -p 55678:55678  ocagent:v1.0.0
 ```

-A Docker scratch image can be built with make by targetting `docker-agent`.
+A Docker scratch image can be built with make by targeting `docker-agent`.

 ## OpenCensus Collector